 Of course, there are different levels of hamper.
 And, while a small wicker wonder may deliver the goods if you’re only after a port miniature and a Christmas pud — we’re hunting bigger game; magnums of red, exotic coffees and, yes, occasionally literal game.
 So, for the most exciting, extravagant hampers you can buy this festive season, look no further than our list below…

-For all things sweet and seasonal, Harrods Boxing Day Hamper
+For all things sweet and seasonal, Harrods 'The Knightsbridge’ Christmas Hamper

-What makes it so special: You’ve seen Harrods at Christmas; you know it doesn’t do things by halves.
-But what puts this Boxing Day hamper a cut above the department store’s other festive offerings is its unwavering sweet tooth.
+What makes it so special: You’ve seen Harrods at Christmas; the department store doesn’t do things by halves.
+But what puts this hamper a cut above the institution’s other festive offerings is its unwavering sweet tooth.
 There’s nary a savoury snack in sight.

 When should you open it: As soon as you roll out of bed on December 26th.
 True, you’ll be tempted to crack open the wicker beforehand — Brandy Butter can do that to a man — but wait it out and you’ll keep the festive season going just a little longer.